 |Side planks||1" x 6" x 6'|

 Screw the side planks to the bottom plank with some nails.
 For both ends, screw on some big enough piece of wood.
 Use braces or wood bars to secure the top open surface.
 Deck screws also work.
-And you're basically good to go.
+And with this set up, you're basically good to go.

 Single-post plastic cylindrical mold

 If you have PVC storm water pipes, you can utilize those to make the posts.
 We don't need to oil it or use any releasing agent.
-But you can if you want to.
+But you totally can if you want to.
 Old engine oil will work fine.
-It will release out of the mold & won't stick.
+It will release out of the mold & it won't be sticky.

 Some people prefer this cylindrical style because it looks nicer.
 The minimum diameter around 4.7-5.9 in (120-150mm) is good for this type.
 A 3-inch drainer pipe also works.